STARTER GUIDE

 Test that you can restore a single file before you ever need to recover from a real disaster.
 The test takes about three minutes and confirms that every link in your backup chain is working.

-In VaultGuard's Restore tab:
+In VaultGuard Backup's Restore tab:

 1. Click File-Level Restore